margaretmf/margaretmf.github.io/poetry.md

 Moral freedom founded in the consciousness of joy, and being joyful, where there exists only the desire to see the light in others and be grateful and happy for them.
 Is the act life-giving?
 Then it's morally right.
 Is the act loving?
 Then it's morally just.
 Is the act truthful, honest, factual, and just?
-Then it's moral.
+Then it's morally correct.
 Is the act principled, ordered, and balanced?
 Then it's moral.
 The place within where there's moral freedom is where there's a consciousness so filled with love and light, and no room for fear. anger, false judgment, want, or disappointment.